jawrainey/GabberAPI/gabber/api/README.md

 **Errors**

-- `AUTH_INCORRECT_PASSWORD`: The password you provided for that email is invalid.
 - `AUTH_FULLNAME_REQUIRED`: A full name is required to register.
 This is for others to identify you.
 - `AUTH_EMAIL_DOES_NOT_EXIST`: A user with that account does not exist.
 - `AUTH_EMAIL_REQUIRED`: An email address is required to register.
 This is your username.